 - Completion of the first homework in Mastering Chemistry mandatory.
-The assignment is due by Jan 27th.
-You may be dropped from the course without notice for not completing the assignment by by midnight Jan 27th. - Computers with updated internet browsers and plug-ins are advised. - The Learning Center and the STEM Center have computers that will be updated throughout the semester.
-If you have trouble with these computers, notify your instructor immediately. - The grading policy on MC is very generous.
+The assignment is due by midnight August 28th.
+You may be dropped from the course without notice for not completing the assignment by by midnight Wednesday, Sept 5th. - Computers with updated internet browsers and plug-ins are advised. - The Learning Center and the STEM Center have computers that will be updated throughout the semester. - The grading policy on MC is very generous.
 Attempt the problems and be comfortable making mistakes, but always continue to work the problem until you get it right.
 There is no deduction for using hints. - Six attempts are allowed for fill-in-the-blank questions with a 3% deduction per incorrect answer.

 This is your opportunity to make mistakes and learn how to work the problems that will be on the exams.
 You will not learn how to answer questions if you never practice and make mistakes. - Take notes on problems that you have trouble with.
 Get help from your instructor, tutors, or classmates. - Due dates are posted on the MC program.
-There is a 20% deduction in points for every day late.
-It is best to complete homework as soon after the related lecture as possible to reinforce learning.
+There is a 20% deduction in points for every day late. - It is best to complete homework as soon after the related lecture as possible to reinforce learning.